Jonathan-Sutjandra/Hello-World-2025-Hackathon/README.md

 Temporary files: Images are saved temporarily in the assets/ folder.
 It’s cleaned automatically per session.

-Contributing 🤝

-Contributions are welcome!

-Submit pull requests for bug fixes or features.

-Open issues for questions or improvements.

 ## License 📜

 This project is licensed under the MIT License.